netesf13d/jedha-projects/README.md

 The projects are divided into 8 blocks.
 Blocks 1 - 5 are required for the CDSD certification, and blocks 6-8 are required for the AIA certificate.

 In addition, the two certifications require a "final project" for validation.
-The two are available [here]() and [here]().
+The same project was adapted to both certifications and is available [here](https://github.com/netesf13d/crypto-crash-detection).

-## Block 1-01 - Build and Manage a Data Infrastructure
+## Block 1-01 - Building and Managing a Data Infrastructure

-This block is composed of a single project.
+- Implement a data architecture with data lakes and data warehouses.
+- Integrate distributed storage and computation to the architecture
+- Collect data from various sources using APIs or web scraping
+- Process the data and load it in the database

 ### Plan your trip with Kayak

-Collect data through API call and scraping to produce a database.
+Construction of a database.

 ## Block 1-02 - Exploratory Data Analysis

 ### Speed Dating

-Analyze the results of a speed dating experiment.
+The exploratory data analysis of data gathered from surveys during a speed dating exeriment.

 ### Steam videogames platform